 Johnson takes upon the title role of Giselle with the requisite innocence and sweetness, jumping with a gentle, airy quality.
 Meanwhile, Shellman pursues her: grabbing her hand, sidling up next to her on a bench and gently lifting her chin.
 At one point, Giselle glissades across the stage, holding a flower to determine if Albert’s love is true in a petal plucking game of ‘He loves me, he loves me not.’
 Albert fixes the outcome, presents it to Giselle and tosses it away with a flourish.

-To the most modern day viewers, especially those that are happily living in loungewear during Covid-19 lockdown, even the clothing worn by the farming community looks very nice: bright colored dresses, collared shirts with buttons and perhaps a pair of suspenders.
+To the most modern day viewers, especially those that are happily living in loungewear during Covid-19 lockdown, even the clothing worn by the farming community looks beautiful: bright colored dresses, collared shirts with buttons and perhaps a pair of suspenders.
 But when the noblemen arrive with their long-tailed coats and Bathilde swans in with her impractically long cream colored dress with a train, the disparity between the two groups becomes apparent.

 The film clearly showcases Hilarion’s triumphant smirk when he exposes Albert as Bathilde’s betrothed.
 We also see Giselle’s stunned disbelief.
 Shunned, she falls to the ground and rises wobbly like a foal.
 Her pantomime is interspersed with short shots of stately Myrta (Lorraine Graves), Queen of the Wilis.
 Giselle clutches her side as she woodenly dances and trembles, then she collapses one final time as Albert reaches out to embrace her – all in all, a relatively tame version of Giselle’s death.